ripple0328/sketchybar-config/README.md

 > 🔗 **Related Config**: See the [Aerospace configuration](https://github.com/ripple0328/aerospace-config) for the complete window manager setup that powers this status bar.

+> ✨ **Recent Update**: Configuration cleaned up to remove unreferenced files.
+Only actively used components remain for a leaner setup.

 ## ✨ Current Configuration Features

 ### 🎯 **Segmented Design**